joesdesk/capstone-docker-base/README.md

-# shiny-on-docker-test
+# capstone-docker-base

-Test to see if shiny apps can run with particular features on docker
+Docker image containing an R shiny server with additional R and python packages